 WYLIE, TX - Jan.
-31, 2024 -- The North Texas Municipal Water District (NTMWD) will temporarily change the disinfectant in its water treatment process from March 4 through April 1, 2024.
+31, 2025 -- The North Texas Municipal Water District (NTMWD) will temporarily change the disinfectant in its water treatment process from March 3 through 31, 2025.
 The annual, routine change is necessary to maintain the regional system and year-round water quality.

-"Protection of public health and keeping our water safe is a top priority," said Zeke Campbell, NTMWD Assistant Deputy for Water Treatment and Conveyance.
-"Our treatment processes are among the best and most highly effective available to ensure the communities we serve have safe, reliable drinking water."
+"Safeguarding public health and ensuring safe water is our highest priority," said Zeke Campbell, NTMWD Director of Water Treatment and Conveyance.
+"Our advanced treatment processes are among the most effective available, providing the communities we serve with safe and reliable drinking water."

 Disinfection is a critical part of the water treatment process that keeps drinking water free of harmful microorganisms, such as parasites and viruses.
 NTMWD's water treatment plants use a two-step disinfection process where the water is treated, and then chloramine disinfectant (chlorine + ammonia) is added to maintain the water quality as it journeys through miles of pipes to homes and businesses.
 During the temporary change, NTMWD suspends adding ammonia and uses chlorine only to keep the water disinfected.
-This temporary change helps prepare the pipes for summer when hotter temperatures can increase the potential for bacterial growth.
+This temporary change helps prepare the pipes for summer, when hotter temperatures can increase the potential for bacterial growth.

-"This routine, temporary change in water disinfectant is critical to maintaining the right conditions inside our pipelines and water quality year-round," continued Campbell.
-"This common system maintenance practice does not increase the amount of chlorine, and the water remains safe to drink.
-Our water continues to meet or surpass safe drinking water standards."
+"This routine, temporary adjustment in water disinfectant is essential for maintaining optimal conditions within our pipelines and ensuring year-round water quality," said Campbell.
+"This standard maintenance practice does not increase chlorine levels, and the water remains safe to drink, consistently meeting or exceeding safe drinking water standards."